superstarlifter/doc/docs/how_to/rollup.md

 ## How to roll up and filter by date

-Rolling up groups values together.
+Explore data by rolling up (e.g. grouping data together by date) or filtering (e.g. including or excluding dates).

 To roll up data and charts by date:
 1. Select the **Day**, **Week**, **Month**, **Quarter** or **Year**.

 ### None